DubyaDude/ColorShift-Mod/README.md

 ## DISCLAIMERS:
 - \*This mod in no way is meant to act as a 'ColorBlind mode' for games.
 This mod is supposed to emulate an approximation of what colorblind people may see to account for color-blind people during game/map/avatar development.
   - HOWEVER some people that I've spoken to who were colorblind said that this helped in general gameplay, unfortunately, this is NOT what should be done to account for color-blind people.
 However, if it does indeed make others' experience better, then be free to use it as such.
-- \*\*The accuracy of the preset color matrix may be put into question as the original author of these values himself stated "the ColorMatrix version is very simplified, and not accurate" ([Source](https://web.archive.org/web/20141226095637/http://kaioa.com/node/75#comment-247))
+- \*\*The accuracy of the preset color matrix is known to be inaccurate as the original author of these values himself stated "the ColorMatrix version is very simplified, and not accurate" ([Source](https://web.archive.org/web/20141226095637/http://kaioa.com/node/75#comment-247))